 Conclusion and Considerations

 Congress has enacted a potent tax incentive for investors to reinvest investment gains in funds designed to provide capital to businesses in distressed communities.
-As noted in Part 1 of this alert series, states have a very limited time period (until March 22, 2018, unless a 30-day extension is applied for and granted) to nominate qualifying Opportunity Zones within their jurisdictions.
+States have a very limited time period (until March 22, 2018, unless a 30-day extension is applied for and granted ) to nominate qualifying Opportunity Zones within their jurisdictions.
 Governors will have to balance targeting the tax incentives to the most needy areas and selecting communities where new businesses are likely to be successfully launched.